Mária Schmidt: Personal life

 Schmidt is of Transylvanian Saxon descent through her father.

 She was married to the Hungarian billionaire András Ungár, who died in 2006.
 They had two children, Anna and Péter.
 Péter is a leading member of the Hungarian party LMP – Hungary's Green Party.

 Criticism

 Schmidt's scholarship and relationship to successive governments of Hungary has come under intense criticism in the English and Hungarian public press and among scholars.
 The Daily Beast calls her "the leader of a movement to rewrite the Holocaust".
 She has been called a "Holocaust revisionist" by historian Laszlo Karsai and was removed from involvement in Budapest's Holocaust Center and Memorial Museum, after a boycott from Yad Vashem.

-Andras Heisler, president of the Federation of Hungarian Jewish Communities, criticised Schmidt's "untrustworthy account of Holocaust history", resigning from the project.
+András Heisler, president of the Federation of Hungarian Jewish Communities, criticised Schmidt's "untrustworthy account of Holocaust history", resigning from the project.
 Randolph L. Braham, leading scholar of the Holocaust in Hungary, returned his honors from the Hungarian government and also criticized her for the "wave of historical revisionism bolstered by Schmidt's work".